Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 SNCF is the national train operator of France.
 It operates all domestic trains and routes across France, as well as international services to Spain and Germany.
 There are three different types of domestic trains that operate under the SNCF banner – TGV (high-speed, full-service trains that connect the major cities in France), Intercités (usually a more frequent stopping service, but with all the amenities), and TER (regional train services with basic onboard facilities).

-Intercity Express (ICE) and NS classes from Düsseldorf to Heerlen
+What Intercity Express (ICE) classes are there from Düsseldorf to Heerlen?

-Compare the different travel classes offered by Intercity Express (ICE) and NS when traveling from Düsseldorf to Heerlen.
+Compare the different travel classes offered by Intercity Express (ICE) when traveling from Düsseldorf to Heerlen.

 Discover more about the onboard services offered on trains from Düsseldorf to Heerlen.